svetstoykov/Redisboard.NET/README.md

 ## Benchmarks 🚀

-These benchmarks have been run over a leaderboard with **500,000 entries** of type:
+These benchmarks have been run (on M3 Macbook Air) over a leaderboard with **500,000 entries** of type:
 ```cs
 public class Player : ILeaderboardEntity
 {